Hong Kong says murder suspect wants to surrender to Taiwan

-HONG KONG (AP) - Hong Kong’s leader says the murder suspect whose case inadvertently helped ignite the city’s protest movement wants to surrender to authorities in Taiwan.
+HONG KONG (AP) - Hong Kong’s leader said Saturday the murder suspect whose case inadvertently helped ignite the city’s protest movement wants to surrender to authorities in Taiwan.

-Carrie Lam told reporters Saturday that she had received a letter from Chan Tong-kai requesting help to give himself up.
+Carrie Lam told reporters that Hong Kong’s government would “actively follow up on” a letter she received from Chan Tong-kai requesting help to give himself up.

-Chan is wanted by Taiwan authorities for allegedly killing his girlfriend during a trip to the self-ruled island.
-He was not sent back to face charges because of the lack of an extradition agreement.
+Chan is wanted by Taiwan authorities for allegedly killing his girlfriend during a trip to the self-ruled island last year.
+He was not sent back to face charges because there’s no extradition agreement.

 He was however jailed in Hong Kong on money laundering charges and is due to be released this week.

+Lam has cited Chan’s case as one of the main reasons that she wanted to close the loophole with proposed extradition amendments.

-But that sparked massive protests over fears it would put residents at risk of being sent into mainland China’s Communist Party-controlled judicial system.
+But the proposals sparked massive protests over fears they would put residents at risk of being sent into mainland China’s Communist Party-controlled judicial system.

+The protests mushroomed into the biggest political turmoil to rock the Asian financial center in decades.
+The demonstrators have been taking to the streets for five months and clashed frequently with police, as their demands have broadened to include full democracy and an independent inquiry into police tactics.

+Lam told local broadcaster RTHK that she felt “relief” at Chan’s decision to hand himself in to Taiwanese authorities.

 Sign up for Daily Newsletters